MatheusRich/benchable/README.md

 #### Options for `Benchmark.bm` and `Benchmark.bmbm`

-On `bm` and `bmbm` benchmarks the only available option is `width`, which specifies the leading spaces for labels on each line.
+The only available option is `width` on `bm` and `bmbm` benchmarks, which specifies the leading spaces for labels on each line.
 The default width is `20`.

 ```ruby
 Benchable.bench(width: 25) do